 pinch of sea salt or himalaya salt

-2. Toast the shredded coconut in a skillet over low heat until golden an set aside in a bowl.
+Toast the shredded coconut in a skillet over low heat until golden and set aside in a bowl.

-You don’t need the watery part for this recipe, but can use it in a smoothie or different recipe.
+You do not need the watery part for this recipe, but you can use it for a smoothie or other recipe.

 Whip one cup of the coconut cream in a mixer or food processor.

-9. Make little balls from the dough – roll (part of) them in shredded coconut and serve.
+Make little balls from the dough.
+Roll (part of) them in shredded coconut and serve.

-The coconut sesame ladoo keep for about a week in the fridge.
+The toasted sugar-free coconut sesame ladoo keep for about a week in the fridge.